 Ontario Construction News staff writer

-To kick off the project and collect public input, the county will hold an in-person information session on Nov.
+To kick off this project and collect public input, the county will hold an in-person information session on Nov.
 24, from 3 to 5 p. m. at the Simcoe County Administration Centre, located at 1110 Highway 26, Midhurst.
 Those interested must register by emailing Kr****************@****oe. ca.

 Stage 1: Project initiation and background review Stage 2: Consultation and draft documents Stage 3: Final model CPPS OPA and CPP